lisee438/GEOG618-Point-Pattern-Analysis/README.md

 The following workshop follows the Intro to GIS and Spatial Analysis text, specifically referring to chapter 11, which can be found here: https://mgimond.github.io/Spatial/chp11_0.html

 ## Necessary Tools and Programs to be used:
-The following workshop will be examined in R-studio and the dataset to be used is the "spatstat" package available in R. An R file is included as well to provide access to the entire code.
+This workshop will be conducted in R-studio and the dataset to be used is the "spatstat" package available in R. An R file is included as well to provide access to the entire code.
 To prepare for this workshop, please have R readily downloaded and the "spatstat" packaged installed so that it can be easily loaded in class.

 ```Ruby
 install.packages("spatstat")